mongodb/specifications/source/change-streams/change-streams.rst

     /**
      * Enables the server to send the 'expanded' list of change stream events.
-     * The list of events included with this flag set are
+     * The list of additional events included with this flag set are
      * - createIndexes
      * - dropIndexes
      * - modify